ibm-cloud-docs/power-iaas/faq.md

 You can refresh the page to trigger an update to the cached data, eventually leading to the updated information's display.

-The cache refreshes beyond four minutes in a rare scenario with heavy traffic conditions.
+The cache refreshes can take beyond four minutes in a rare scenario with heavy traffic conditions.
 The Power System Virtual Server might not display updated information temporarily.
-Instead, a message indicating the same is displayed.
+Instead, a request timed out message is displayed.
 However, a subsequent page refresh will retrieve the information.